SYEDNAZISHULHAQUE/spark-medallion-lakehouse-databricks/README.md

 - PySpark installed

 ### Execution Steps
-1. Initialize Spark session and configurations
+1. Move raw source files to the configured volume or landing path
-2. Execute dimension processing scripts
+2. Run Bronze layer ingestion scripts
-3. Execute fact processing scripts
+3. Execute Silver layer transformation scripts
+4. Run Gold layer aggregation scripts
-4. Use dashboard queries for analytics
+5. Use SQL queries for analytics and dashboard creation

----
+Each layer is designed to be independently executable and reusable.

 ## 📈 Use Cases

 - E-commerce sales reporting
-- Customer behavior analysis
+- Customer behavior and segmentation analysis
-- Product and brand performance tracking
+- Product and brand performance analytics
-- Revenue and order trend analytics
+- Revenue and order trend tracking
 - BI dashboard consumption

----

 ## 🧠 Key Learnings